 In a recent webinar, a panel of hybrid cloud experts from Microsoft, Rubrik, and HCL Technologies provided insight into hybrid cloud and data protection trends that will be evolving over the next 12 to 24 months.
-The panel also recognized some of the key positive business outcomes for customers, and discussed how Microsoft, Rubrik, and HCL have come together to help enterprises digitally transform through their joint solution.
+The panel also recognized some of the key positive business outcomes for customers and discussed how Microsoft, Rubrik, and HCL have come together to help enterprises digitally transform through their joint solutions.

 Trending in Technology

 A recent survey conducted by HCL and Vanson Bourne shows that:

 - 47% of respondents said their IT infrastructure is “completely ready” to support digital initiatives, while 49% are not ready, and 4% are only partially ready

 - 95% of organizations agree that IT infrastructure transformation will help them innovate faster

 - 94% of enterprises said that cloud adoption is a priority for them